AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/projects/nixification/python devenv.md

-Need to quickly be ablo to setup a python project.
+Need to quickly be ablo to setup a python devenv.

+Requirements:
+- uv synced from 'pyproject.toml'